webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * By purchasing the PRO add-on you get:
 	* Technical support (conditions apply);
 	* All the features described above;
-	* Contribution to the continued development of solution;
+	* Contribution to the continued development of the solution;
 	* Automatic updates;
+	* Good karma;

 Attention: The PRO add-on is a product of PT Woo Plugins / Webdados, and IfthenPay has no responsibility for it.